goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 :::

 :::info
-While [this issue](https://github.com/xmlsec/python-xmlsec/issues/252) is open, a workaround is required to install a compatible version of `libxmlsec1` with brew, see [this comment](https://github.com/xmlsec/python-xmlsec/issues/254#issuecomment-1511135314).
+As long as [this issue](https://github.com/xmlsec/python-xmlsec/issues/252) is open, a workaround is required to install a compatible version of `libxmlsec1` with brew, see [this comment](https://github.com/xmlsec/python-xmlsec/issues/254#issuecomment-1511135314).
 :::

 ```shell